-The bill CS/CS/HB 1283 seeks to enhance Florida's legal framework regarding capital human trafficking and sexual exploitation, particularly focusing on the protection of vulnerable individuals, such as children under 12 and those who are mentally incapacitated.
-It amends section 787.06 of the Florida Statutes to define "sexual exploitation" and prohibits individuals aged 18 or older from engaging in activities that facilitate trafficking.
-The legislation introduces severe penalties, including the possibility of a death sentence, and establishes a new section, 921.1427, detailing sentencing procedures in capital human trafficking cases.
-It also requires a unanimous jury finding of aggravating factors for a death sentence and mandates automatic Supreme Court review of such sentences.
+The bill CS/CS/HB 1283 aims to enhance Florida's legal framework regarding capital human trafficking and sexual exploitation, particularly focusing on the protection of vulnerable individuals.
+It amends section 787.06 of the Florida Statutes to define "sexual exploitation" and prohibits individuals aged 18 or older from engaging in activities that lead to the trafficking of children under 12 or those who are mentally defective or incapacitated.
+The legislation establishes severe penalties, including the possibility of the death penalty, and requires prosecutors to notify if they intend to seek this penalty.
+It also introduces a new section, 921.1427, detailing sentencing procedures in capital cases, including the necessity for a unanimous jury finding of at least two aggravating factors for a death sentence to be considered.

 H 1283 c1: 921.137, 921.141